Discipleship, Stewardship and Evangelization

 - Gratitude: Accepting and trusting that all things come from God, by His will, leads directly to our need to express gratitude for the gifts He’s bestowed

 - Love: We are created by God to love Him.
 Love is a gift that must be given freely.
 In loving God, we are called to love one another.

 These beliefs build logically and intuitively on each other.
 More importantly, I think we find that they “feel” right in the depths of our hearts.
 This is more than theology.
-Father Kemberling (from whom we’ve borrowed many of these concepts) explains this as “Theology is not something that you can think your way through.
+Father Kemberling (from whom we’ve borrowed many of these concepts) explains this as “Theology is something that you can think your way through.
 Spirituality is something you have to act your way through.”